jen20/go-event-sourcing-sample/README.md

 # Event Sourcing

 Event Sourcing is a technique to store changes to domain entities as a series of events.
-The events togheter builds up the final state of the entities in the system.
+The events togheter builds up the final state of the system.

 ## Aggregate Root

 The aggregate root is the central point where events are bound.
 The aggregate struct needs to embedded `eventsourcing.AggreateRoot` to get the aggregate behaiviors.

-example Person aggregate
+Below a Person aggregate where the Aggregate Root is embedded next to the Name and Age properties.

 ```
 type Person struct {